Next Generation Air Transportation System: Weather

 The FAA's NextGen Weather program provides aviation weather products that support air traffic management during weather events, helping to improve aviation safety and minimize passenger delays.
-The largest cause of National Airspace System (NAS) air traffic delays is weather, which was responsible for 69 percent of system-impacting delays of more than 15 minutes from 2008 to 2013.
+The largest cause of National Airspace System (NAS) air traffic delays is weather, which was responsible for 75 percent of system-impacting delays of more than 15 minutes from June 2017 to May 2023.
 With more accurate and timely weather predictions, airports and airlines could prevent as many as two-thirds of weather-related delays and cancellations.

 Aviation weather is composed of information observation, processing, and dissemination.
-NextGen weather systems consist of the NextGen Weather Processor (NWP) to generate advanced aviation-specific weather products and Common Support Services– Weather (CSS-Wx) for dissemination of these products, both scheduled to start operating in the NAS in 2024.
+NextGen weather systems consist of the NextGen Weather Processor (NWP) to generate advanced aviation-specific weather products and Common Support Services– Weather (CSS-Wx) for dissemination of these products.
+Both started operating at the national enterprise management centers in Atlanta and Salt Lake City in 2024, and full deployment is scheduled to be completed in 2025.
+Five en route centers and the Potomac TRACON are getting the NWP.
+Aviation weather displays will be located at the Air Traffic Control System Command Center, 21 en route centers, three center radar approach control (CERAP) facilities, and 45 TRACONs.
+The William J. Hughes Technical Center will receive a NWP external web server via the internet for non-FAA users of the aviation weather display.
+CSS-Wx will be available at 21 en route centers and three CERAPs.

-The NWP program establishes a common weather processing platform to replace the legacy FAA weather processor systems and offer new capabilities.
-The fully automated NWP will identify safety hazards around airports and in cruising altitude airspace.
-It will support strategic traffic flow management, including the translated weather information needed to predict route blockage and airspace capacity constraints up to eight hours in advance.
-NWP will use advanced algorithms to create current and predicted aviation-specific weather information with data from the FAA and National Oceanic and Atmospheric Administration (NOAA) radar and sensors, and NOAA forecast models.
+The NWP program establishes a common weather processing platform to replace the legacy FAA weather processor systems and offers new capabilities.
+The fully automated NWP identifies safety hazards around airports and in cruising altitude airspace.
+It supports strategic traffic flow management, including the translated weather information needed to predict route blockage and airspace capacity constraints up to 8 hours in advance.
+NWP uses advanced algorithms to create current and predicted aviation-specific weather information with data from the FAA and National Oceanic and Atmospheric Administration (NOAA) radar and sensors, and NOAA forecast models.
 Part of the NWP, the Aviation Weather Display consolidates the current Weather and Radar Processor, Integrated Terminal Weather System, and the Corridor Integrated Weather System displays.
-The Aviation Weather Display will provide consistent weather information at a glance for en route and terminal controllers, and includes NWP and NOAA weather products.
+The Aviation Weather Display provides consistent weather information at a glance for en route and terminal controllers, and includes NWP and NOAA weather products.

-CSS-Wx will be the single producer of weather data, products, and imagery within the NAS, using standards-based weather dissemination via System Wide Information Management.
-It will consolidate and enable the decommissioning of legacy weather dissemination systems.
+CSS-Wx is the single producer of weather data, products, and imagery within the NAS, using standards-based weather dissemination via SWIM.
+It consolidates and enables the decommissioning of legacy weather dissemination systems.
 It also offers NWP and NOAA weather products, and other weather sources for integration into air traffic decision support systems, improving the quality of traffic management decisions and enhancing controller productivity during severe weather.
-CSS-Wx information consumers will include air traffic controllers and managers, commercial and general aviation operators, and the flying public.
+CSS-Wx information consumers include air traffic controllers and managers, commercial and general aviation operators, and the flying public.